Legal / Crime

 Jury Service

-Explains what to do if you have been sent a jury summons and how long jury service usually takes.
-It also covers information on taking time off work and claiming expenses.
+Click here for information on what to do if you have been sent a jury summons, including how long jury service usually takes and your rights when it comes to taking time off work and claiming expenses.

 MAKING A CLAIM FOR MONEY